 I watched her skin fall off in my hands, her flesh was raw and opened.
 She stunk really bad.
 The whole house smelled like her – rotten mold decaying by the second.

-After eight months she could use the crutches and my sister and I were no longer her live-in nurses.
+After eight months she could use the crutches.
+My sister and I were no longer her live-in nurses.

 Aunt Trisha: I wanna thank you, girls, for taking care of me.
 And for my big sister letting me stay here.
 I’ve signed for rehab and they’ve got a spot for me.
 She sobbed…